Notes on the octonions: The associator and coassociator brackets

-The general case follows from the orthogonal case via Gram-Schmidt, because both sides of equation~\eqref{eq:coassocpsi} remain unchanged if we add to any of the four vectors a multiple of any of the other three.
+The general case follows from the orthogonal case via Gram--Schmidt, because both sides of equation~\eqref{eq:coassocpsi} remain unchanged if we add to any of the four vectors a multiple of any of the other three.
 This proves the lemma. \end{proof}